aisingapore/TagUI/docs/faq.rst

 How do I kill any unfinished TagUI processes?
 -----------------------------------------------
-If you Ctrl+C to break a TagUI automation, you can use ``tagui/src/end_processes`` (for macOS/Linux) or ``end_processes.cmd`` (for Windows) to kill any dead processes of TagUI integrations (Chrome, SikuliX, Python etc).
+If you Ctrl+C to break a TagUI automation, you can use ``tagui/src/end_processes`` (for macOS/Linux) or ``end_processes.cmd`` (for Windows) to kill any dead processes of TagUI integrations (Chrome, Edge, SikuliX, Python etc).

 Why doesn't TagUI work on zoom levels other than 100%?
 -------------------------------------------------------------
 TagUI mimics the user mouse-clicks at the (x,y) coordinates of web elements, so using a different zoom level will cause clicks to be triggered at wrong coordinates.
-Make sure TagUI's Chrome browser is set to 100% zoom for best results.
+Make sure TagUI's Chrome/Edge browser is set to 100% zoom for best results.

 Is TagUI safe to use?